Anna’s Hummingbird – The Sparkling Jewel of the West Coast

 While most hummingbirds migrate, Anna’s stay active year-round.
 Their presence offers joy and beauty, even in winter.

-This resilience has helped their population expand northward in recent decades.
+This resilience has helped their population expand northward in recent decades, similar to the range expansion seen in the Black-chinned Hummingbird across the western United States.

 Anna’s Hummingbird is currently not threatened, but urbanization and environmental shifts can still impact them.